 Our Schools Campaign Network offers pupils the chance to become active citizens and speak out in support of children’s rights around the world.

 As network members your pupils will join Unicef UK campaigns and take action by signing petitions, creatively raising awareness in their school community, writing to the local newspaper, and speaking with their local MP – there are lots of ways for pupils to get involved.
-Sometimes we have special events as well.

 Who can join the network?